-DO NOT STORE PROPANE CONTAINERS INSIDE THE A WARNING MOTOR HOME.
+DO NOT STORE PROPANE CONTAINERS INSIDE THE Motorhome.
 Propane containers are equipped with safety devices which relieve excessive pressure by discharging gas to the atmosphere.
-Failure to comply could result in explosion resulting in death or serious
+Failure to comply could result in explosion resulting in death or serious injury.

-Portable fuel burning equipment including wood or charcoal burning grills and stoves should not be used inside the motor home because they may cause fire or asphyxiation.
+Portable fuel burning equipment including wood or charcoal burning grills and stoves should not be used inside the motorhome because they may cause fire or asphyxiation.